Luật Judo

 Trợ lý giải thích luật một cách đơn giản.

-Two positive scores exist: ippon (instant win) and waza-ari (an intermediate score).
+Three positive scores exist: ippon (instant win), waza-ari (an intermediate score) and yuko (a smaller score, reintroduced in 2025 and not cumulative into a waza-ari).
 Two accumulated waza-ari equal one ippon and win the bout.
 Penalties (shido) do not give points to the opponent, but a fighter who receives three shido is disqualified (hansoku-make).
 If the score is tied at the end of time, golden-score overtime is decided by the first advantage scored.

 Tóm tắt